 MoMA PS1 has received a $1 million donation toward the funding of future exhibitions from the Teiger Foundation.
 This will support exhibitions by MoMA PS1’s curatorial team, which includes Jody Graf, Elena Ketelsen González, and Kari Rittenbach.
 Using money from the fund, those curators are already organizing upcoming solo exhibitions by artists Julien Ceccaldi, Whitney Claflin, and Sandra Poulson, respectively.

-As it does around this time every year, Google has released its “Year in Search,” reminding you just how much this giant corporation knows about your thoughts and desires.
+Googles has released its “Year in Search,” reminding you just how much this giant corporation knows about your thoughts and desires.
 Mainly this year, web-searchers seemed to be wondering, “Why do men think about the Roman Empire so much?”
 But as usual, there are a few art-related insights in the mix.
 Turning first to the “Global” results, the Year in Search offers up a ranking of the most-popular museums in the world, as measured by Google Maps interest.
 They are:

 Picks are: Louvre Museum, Paris, France The British Museum, London, United Kingdom Musée d’Orsay, Paris, France Natural History Museum, London, United Kingdom teamLab Planets, Tokyo, Japan Rijksmuseum, Amsterdam, Netherlands Museo Nacional del Prado, Madrid, Spain Van Gogh Museum, Amsterdam, Netherlands American Museum of Natural History, New York, New York and Anne Frank House, Amsterdam, Netherlands